Senior Workshop Technician

 5. Ability to communicate specialist and complex information effectively and professionally to a range of customers with varying levels of understating.

-6. Experience of supervising the work of others to focus team efforts and motivate individuals.
+6. Experience of supervising the safe work of others to focus team efforts and motivate individuals.

-7. Ability to train junior technical staff and students in laboratory procedures and in the use of equipment and instruments.
+7. Ability to train and actively supervise students and research staff in safe the use of equipment and machinery.

 8. Evidence of ability to explore customers’ needs and adapt the service accordingly to ensure a quality service is delivered.